'Dynasty' Spoilers And Casting News: Tantalizing Names Coming To CW Reboot As Network Extends Debut Season

 Rutherford will play a character named Melissa Daniels, a “spiraling lush” who is married to a powerful senator.
 She worked with Schwartz and Savage on Gossip Girl and many will remember that she worked with Dynasty star Grant Show during her stint on Melrose Place.
 At this point, it sounds as if Kelly is set to appear in just one Dynasty episode, but her fans will be hoping the character could begin to pop up regularly.

 Soap veteran Rick Hearst has just revealed that he will be joining the Dynasty reboot soon as well.
 The actor, who has previously been on numerous daytime soaps including General Hospital, Bold and Beautiful, Guiding Light, Young and Restless, and Days of Our Lives, teased the new gig via his Instagram page.
-Hearst posted a photo of the cover page for the Episode 112 script titled “Promises You Can’t Keep.
+Hearst posted a photo of the cover page for the Episode 112 script titled “Promises You Can’t Keep.”

 In another Instagram post, Rick joked that he’s tackling one of his most challenging roles yet, that of a conservative Republican.
 Given the hashtags he added, it sounds like this is connected to his new Dynasty gig and some wonder if he may be playing the senator husband to Rutherford’s character.